• 0

 2. Sowing grass seed

-This method uses lawn seed which is scattered onto prepared soil and allowed to germinate and grow into a lawn.
+This method uses lawn seed, scattered onto prepared soil, which is allowed to germinate and grow into a lawn.
 This method is slow but cheaper than rolled turf.

 Benefits of lawn seed